Policy

 In 2023, 9 cyclists were killed and 40 were injured on Utah roads.
 Cyclists are regularly put into dangerous situations due to road design that prioritizes high-speed vehicle traffic over the lives of vulnerable Utahns.
 These unsafe road conditions prevent many Utahns, particularly families and children, from biking to school or work and enjoying the many benefits active transportation provides.
 This bill offers a more proactive and inclusive approach to road planning and engineering that ensures roads are designed for all users, not just vehicles.

-Thank you to Representation Abbott, UDOT, WFRC, and the League of Cities and Towns for their collaboration and input on this important bill.
+Thank you to Representative Abbott, UDOT, WFRC, and the League of Cities and Towns for their collaboration and input on this important bill.
 This legislation will improve safety for pedestrians and cyclists, reduce fatalities, and support active transportation through the state.
 We encourage community members and policymakers to support HB 449.

 • (Rep. Lesser, Sen Harper)